mariacardelino/aalmtools/README.md

 # AALMR: All-Ages Lead Model in R

-This is an R implementation of the All-Ages Lead Model (AALM), ported from the 2023 Fortran version.
+This is an R implementation of the All-Ages Lead Model (AALM), ported from the 2023 Fortran version at https://github.com/USEPA/AALM/tree/main/AALMv3-0_PublicRelease.
 The AALM is a physiologically-based pharmacokinetic model that simulates the dynamics of lead in the human body across the lifespan.

 ## Installation